 Earning and maintaining a Social License to Operate (SLO) takes work - it is not something that comes for free.
 That being said, I don't think it is rocket science.
 What I have found useful is a simple cause-and-effect model which recognises that the actions of a company directly influence the quality of its SLO and the quality of the SLO leads directly to easily identifiable benefits to the company.
-This model is the basis of the toolkit.
+The model is the basis of the toolkit.

 Competition for land is always an issue for companies and communities.
 Compensation for damage and the displacement and resettlement of communities is a challenging experience for all concerned often leading to conflict over the right to land and its use.